pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 Auth0 does all of the heavy lifting and provides an easy way to setup different login providers.
 We started off with Google-based Signup and Login flows.
 This came with the added benefit that users could permit us to receive their name and profile picture which we used to create a well-rounded profile experience.

-The simplicity and reliability of this Auth0 + Google minimum viable auth flow meant we could focus more time on our core observability product without sacrificing the security of our cloud backend.
+The simplicity and reliability of this Auth0 + Google flow gave us more time to focus on our core observability product without sacrificing the security of our cloud backend.
 We would recommend Auth0 to anyone who is comfortable with a hosted, third party solution.

 ## New requirements

 Unfortunately, Auth0 does not work for Pixie's open-source offering.
-As part of our commitment to open-source, we don't want to require users to depend on remotely hosted, closed source APIs.
+We don't want to require open-source users to depend on remotely hosted, closed source APIs.
 This is especially important for air-gapped clusters that cannot make external network requests.
 We need a standalone version of Pixie that exclusively relies on open-source components.

 As part of this change, we also needed to enable username and password login.
-Our hosted implementation required an identity from a third-party provider (ie Google) - violating that open-source commitment.
-Username / password is agnostic and works for anyone, regardless of their clusters' network connectivity and their third-party accounts.
+Our hosted implementation requires an identity from a third-party provider (ie Google) - another dependency that breaks our open-source commitment.
+Username / password, on the other hand, can be implemented with open-source libraries and works regardless of a cluster's network connectivity.

 ## Options